emberlight-interactive/swords-and-meadows/DESIGN.md

 - Player constructions to automate generation of some resources (magic)
 - Make player need to complete resource or chest gathering mini games
 - Cloak and staff crafting
+- Accolade system that shows experience or playtime
+- In game chat system